What type of content do you primarily create?

 While iMovie provides basic tools for adding subtitles and captions, it has several limitations:

 For a more efficient workflow, consider using an automatic subtitle generator app like Descript, which offers auto-synchronization and subtitle import features.
-In addition to its captioning capabilities, Descript is also a powerful audio and video editor.
+In addition to its captioning and subtitling capabilities, Descript is also a powerful audio and video editor that simplifies the entire process of adding captions or subtitles to iMovie projects.

 Try Descript for free now.